zydou/arti/doc/dev/notes/relay-tasks.md

   avoid attacks.
 As an example, C-tor requires to clip the TTL of replies and thus we likely need a full DNS component rather than a simple getaddrinfo().

+10. Enforce protocol recommendations

+  The relay should monitor the recommended and required protocols as specified in the consensus, and either log or exit if the relay does not adhere to the recommended/required protocols.

+  Arti clients already perform this check using `arti_client::protostatus::enforce_protocol_recommendations`.
+We should make this available to arti-relay and run it as a background task.